 - Global Health

 - Security & Defense

-This position requires approximately 5 hours per week, and successful candidates will be able to complete the full 8-month term.
+This position requires approximately 5 hours per week, and successful candidates will complete the full 8-month term.

 Roles and Responsibilities: